jaytimm/A-timeline-of-the-Trump-presidency/README.md

 THREATEN THE UNITED STATES AGAIN OR YOU WILL SUFFER CONSEQUENCES THE LIKES OF WHICH FEW THROUGHOUT HISTORY HAVE EVER SUFFERED BEFORE.
 WE ARE NO LONGER A COUNTRY THAT WILL STAND FOR YOUR DEMENTED WORDS OF VIOLENCE
 + DEATH.
-BE CAUTIOUS!The threat was the culmination of a weekend of intense rhetorical exchange between the Trump administration and the Rouhani administration.
+BE CAUTIOUS!
+The threat was the culmination of a weekend of intense rhetorical exchange between the Trump administration and the Rouhani administration.
 Trump’s tweet was in response to Rouhani’s message that war with Iran would be “the mother of all wars”; Rouhani